Farratto/WalkThisWay/README.md

 "Prone" should be on an effect by itself.
 Not all code writers adhere to this best practice.
 If prone is part of a larger effect, the entire effect will be deleted.
 Example: "Complex Effect; Poisoned; Grappled; DMGO: 1d6 fire; Prone; So Many Things".
 The entire effect will be deleted if the user hits yes.

 ##Still Being Developed
-Hopefully I'll have the limiations above addressed soon.
+Hopefully I'll have the limiation above addressed soon.
 Thank you for your patience.
 If you find any additional effects, where a user is not able to stand up, please let me know.
 Or any other concerns or suggestions are welcome.

 Enjoy!